bcgov/von-agent-template/GettingStartedTutorial.md

 ### Stop and Start the Agent

-Use the process presented early in this tutorial to stop the agent (without deleting its wallet), building it and starting it again.
+1. Use the process presented early in this tutorial to stop the agent (without deleting its wallet), build it and start it again.

-Use dFlow to test that you can issue the new credential (do you get the correct dFlow workflow graph?) via a form.
+2. Use dFlow to test that you can issue the new credential via a form.
+Did you get the correct dFlow workflow graph?

-dFlow doesn't yet support issuing multiple of the same credential for a single organization, so we'll have to use `curl` to test that.
+> **NOTE:** dFlow doesn't yet support issuing multiple of the same credential for a single organization, so we'll have to use `curl` to test that.
 We've added a JSON file ([von-x-agent/testdata/sample-location.json](von-x-agent/testdata/sample-location.json)) that you can edit and use to issue multiple credentials to the same organization.

-Make sure to update the fields to the correct values (especially corp_num and permit_id) before running the curl command.
+3. Update the fields to the correct values (especially corp_num and permit_id) before running the curl command.
 Try issuing multiple credentials with different dates but the same `location_name` value to see how OrgBook handles that situation.
-Check in OrgBook to see the results.
+4. Check in OrgBook to see the results.

 ## Conclusion